SirBrian1234/unitynetwork-bluenode/README.md

 ```
 java -jar UnityNetwork_BlueNode-1.0.jar
 ```

+## Authorship
+The source code was written by Konstantinos Kagiampakis

 ## License
 The project's article and source code are licensed under Creative Commons Atribution 4.0 International: https://creativecommons.org/licenses/by/4.0/